- Course search

 - Understanding and Managing Children’s and Young People’s Behaviours

 - Social Policy: Context and Implications

 You’ll also choose two optional modules, such as:

 - Special Educational Needs and Disability

 Please note: Our courses are refreshed and updated on a regular basis.
 If you are thinking about transferring onto this course (into the second year for example), you should contact the programme leader for the relevant course information as modules may vary from those shown on this page.

-September 2017 typical entry requirements UCAS points 104 (up to 16 from AS-levels) Specific requirements at A-level N/A Specific requirements at GCSE Five GCSEs at Grade C or above, including Maths and English Interview / Audition N/A Portfolio N/A
+September 2017 typical entry requirements UCAS points 104 (up to 16 from AS-levels) Specific requirements at A-level N/A Specific requirements at GCSE Five GCSEs at or above Grade C (or Grade 4), including Maths and English Interview / Audition N/A Portfolio N/A September 2018 typical entry requirements UCAS points 96-112 (up to 16 from AS-levels) Specific requirements at A-level N/A Specific requirements at GCSE Five GCSEs at or above Grade C (or Grade 4), including Maths and English Interview / Audition N/A Portfolio N/A

 Please Note: A Disclosure and Barring Service (DBS) is required to commence this course at the University.
 The Disclosure and Barring Service was established when the Criminal Records Bureau (CRB) and Independent Safeguarding Authority (ISA) merged in 2012 and will now provide the criminal records checking service for this course.